 Hello!
 Choosing the right foundation for an EdTech product is one of the most critical decisions a startup founder or product manager can make.
 It dictates everything from your cash flow to your ability to scale globally.

 As an expert in EdTech market strategy, I can tell you that the overwhelming trend is the move toward cloud-native SaaS solutions.
-This model isn't just about delivery; it's the core business strategy for rapid growth, especially in dynamic markets like Asia, Africa, and the Middle East.
+Whether you are evaluating a school management system SaaS source code for customization or launching a full-fledged platform from scratch, SaaS has become the dominant and most future-proof model - especially in high-growth regions like Asia, Africa, and the Middle East.

 EdTech startups choose the school management system SaaS model because it turns a crippling capital expense into a predictable, subscription-based operating expense.
 This change allows for faster time-to-market, virtually limitless scalability for schools, and the delivery of constantly updated, secure software.
 Simply put, SaaS for education is the proven model for building a profitable, high-growth online school management software that can serve a single school or a global multi-school management system network.